ncatlab/nlab-content/pages/3/4/2/0/243/content.md

 with $[-,-]$ the [[internal hom]] in [[Set]], then the expression starts to make sense in any $V$-[[enriched category]].

-Still equivalently but suggestively rewriting the above, we now obtain the limit over $F$ as the [[equalizer]] of
+Still equivalently, but suggestively rewriting the above, we now obtain the limit over $F$ as the [[equalizer]] of

 $$
   \prod_{c \in Obj(C)}